wakeelahmedsyed/wakeelahmedsyed.github.io/projects/alternate-fuel.md

         <div class="step-num">03</div>
         <div class="step-body">
           <h3>Iterative Blend Introduction — Monitored Live Trials</h3>
-          <p>Alternative fuels were introduced incrementally — not as a single large substitution, but as a controlled, stepwise increase in the blend ratio.
+          <p>Alternative fuels were introduced incrementally, not as a single large substitution, but as a controlled, stepwise increase in the blend ratio.
 Each incremental increase was monitored over a defined observation period before the next step was taken.
 Daily data collection tracked the six core parameters simultaneously: clinker production, imported coal consumed, alternative fuel volumes by type, composite NCV of the blend, kcal/kg clinker (the primary efficiency metric), and net cost savings versus the imported coal baseline.
 The kiln's response to each blend adjustment — particularly its kcal/kg stability and C3S output — determined whether the mix ratio could be increased further or required adjustment.</p>
           <div class="step-tags">
             <span class="step-tag">Incremental Substitution</span>
             <span class="step-tag">Real-Time KPI Tracking</span>